 The operational environment of the modules does not provide a general-purpose operating system (OS) to the user.
-The SBC's processors run Sonus's proprietary Linux-based kernel in a non-modifiable operational environment.
+The SBCs' processors run Sonus's proprietary Linux-based kernel in a non-modifiable operational environment.
 The operating system is not modifiable by the operator, and only the modules' signed image can be executed.
-All firmware upgrades are digitally-signed and a conditional self-test (RSA)
+All firmware upgrades are digitally-signed, and a conditional self-test (RSA signature verification) is performed during each upgrade.